dhuynh38/Flairsheet/README.md

 ## Useful Commands ##
 ### Development server ###

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Run `ng serve -prod` to serve up a production server.
+Run `ng serve --poll=2000` if your code doesn't refresh on save.
 A production server has service workers and is more like what our actualy app is on the site.

 ### Code scaffolding ###